VidyaSource/web-design-101/README.md

 ##Instructions

 Just download the files and open up *tutorial.html*.
-Follow along with the tutorial [video](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) or play with the HTML elements, CSS styles, or JavaScript code yourself to see how the page changes.
+Follow along with the tutorial [video](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) or play with the HTML elements, CSS styles, or JavaScript code yourself in your favorite editor to see how the page changes.

 ##Questions?